MungaSoftwiz/MungaSoftwiz/README.md

 I'm here to solve problems, whether it's **building a fast, scalable API** or keeping things **secure** and **well-documented** (because who doesn’t love good documentation?).
 I thrive in **collaborative environments**, where I get to work with other developers and occasionally wow non-tech folks with “the magic” that we call code.😄

-Feel free to reach out if you want to collaborate, discuss tech, or just chat about the latest in Python frameworks!
+Feel free to reach out if you want to collaborate, discuss tech, or just chat about functional programming!

 <h3 align="left">Connect and reach me 🤝🏽📫:</h3>
 <p align="left">